Lochaline: Population

 The current population of Lochaline is around 200 people.

 In 1930, some Gaelic-speaking residents of the archipelago of St Kilda were evacuated by Williamina Barclay and relocated to Lochaline.
 Many of them lived and settled in Lochaline, although with some difficulty.

 Transport

 A regular ferry operated by Caledonian MacBrayne runs over to Fishnish on the Isle of Mull.
 The ferry takes only about 20 minutes, runs multiple times a day, and day trips from Lochaline are possible.

-A snack bar by the pier is opened daily, offering hot and cold take-away snacks and beverages for the journey.

-There is also an infrequent bus service, 507, operated by Shiel Buses - this runs Tuesdays and Thursdays to Fort William in the morning, returning mid-afternoon.
+There is also an infrequent bus service, 507, operated by Shiel Buses – this runs Tuesdays and Thursdays to Fort William in the morning, returning mid-afternoon.
 Additional journeys are run as far as Ardnamurchan High School on schooldays only.

 Facilities

 The village's facilities include a grocery shop, post office, petrol station, hotel, restaurant, social club, marina, snack bar and public conveniences.
-The menu of the White House restaurant includes ingredients which are foraged and sourced locally.

 The Lochaline hotel, with its beach, has views of the Sound of Mull and the ruins of the old Ardtornish castle.